mantti/scicomp-docs/narvi/usage/workflows.rst

 **Pros/Cons/Recommendation**: see option 1 above.
 But, when on TUNI networks, you have easier access to TUNI storage systems.

-3. Remote virtual machine with VDI
+3. Remote desktop
 ----------------------------------

 **Description**: You might be working with very large datasets or with confidential/personal data, so that you cannot or do not want to copy the data to your local computer.
 Sometimes you use many computers, but would like to connect to “the same computer” from remote where a longer analysis script might be crunching numbers.
-Aalto has a solution called VDI https://vdi.aalto.fi (`description at aalto.fi <https://www.aalto.fi/en/services/vdiaaltofi-how-to-use-aalto-virtual-desktop-infrastructure>`__) where you can get access to a dedicated virtual machine from remote within the web browser.
-Once logged in, you can pick if you prefer Aalto Linux or Aalto Windows, and then you see the same interface that you would see if you logged in from an Aalto dedicated workstation.
-To access Triton data from the Linux one, use the path /m/{dept}/scratch/ (just like Aalto desktops).

 **Pros**: The computing processes are not going to run on your local computer, computing happens on remote which means that you can close your internet connection, have a break, and resume the work where you left it.
 There is no need to copy the data locally as all data stays on remote and is accessed as if it was a desktop computer from the campus.